tinkerbox/message_quickly/README.md

 ## Usage

-There are two parts to this gem, handling [webhooks](https://developers.facebook.com/docs/messenger-platform/webhook-reference) (which is what the rails engine is for), and calling the [Send API](https://developers.facebook.com/docs/messenger-platform/send-api-reference).
+There are two parts to this gem: handling [webhooks](https://developers.facebook.com/docs/messenger-platform/webhook-reference) (which is what the rails engine is for), and calling the [Send API](https://developers.facebook.com/docs/messenger-platform/send-api-reference).

 ### Webhooks